webarch-coop/ansible-role-onlyoffice/README.md

-# ONLYOFFICE Document Server
+# ONLYOFFICE Document Server Asnible Role

-This Ansible repo is based on the instructions for [Installing Document Server for Linux on Debian, Ubuntu and derivatives](https://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx).
+This Ansible role is based on the instructions for [Installing Document Server for Linux on Debian, Ubuntu and derivatives](https://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx).

 The ONLYOFFICE code is [available on GitHub under the AGPL](https://github.com/ONLYOFFICE/DocumentServer).

+There is a [development repo available here](https://git.coop/webarch/nextcloud-server) that buolds a ONLYOFFICE server using this role.